KWB-R/fakin/content/tool/treejack/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["survey", "user-experience", "tree-testing"]
+tags = ["survey", "user experience", "tree testing"]

 # Project summary to display on homepage.
 summary = "Information architecture validation software"